 - Postgraduate Certificate: PgCert, PG Cert, PGC and PgC

 Find your PERFECT POSTGRAD PROGRAM

-With academic courses, the biggest difference between a postgraduate diploma and a masters degree is that a postgraduate diploma doesn’t involve having to do a dissertation.
+With academic courses, postgraduate certificates and postgraduate courses differ from masters degree in the way that they don't involve having to complete a dissertation.
 You will most likely be assessed by exams, assignments, coursework or a combination of these.
 Beyond this, however, you can expect the level of work required to be similar to other postgraduate courses, especially in terms of content.

 With vocational courses, it depends very much on the subject, but the intent is that it will prepare you for a career in that area, so postgraduate diplomas in areas such as business, marketing and so on will not just be theoretical, but also practical.

 Why study a Postgraduate Diploma or a Postgraduate Certificate?

 Why would you choose to study a postgraduate diploma initially?
 They are extremely useful if you’d like to continue working alongside your studies.
 This allows you to avoid putting your career on hold.
 In addition, the shorter length of time and lack of research makes PGDips and PGCerts good for those wishing to gain a practical qualification to advance their careers, rather than perhaps to research a particular area in so much depth.
 PGDips, and PGCerts are particularly useful for those intending to practice law, or to go into teaching.

 There are often links to work programs, residential courses, or other such options that allow you to continue your career whilst gaining a qualification.
 These links to business are great for those with this goal in mind, as very often the work experience gained on a course can lead directly into paid employment.